pctimhk/iCloudMultimediaConverter/README.md

-# iCloud Multimedia Convert in Docker
+# iCloud Photo/Video Workflow and Integration

 The project will manage the following functions/features
 1. Download iCloud Photo and Video from iCloud